 Croutons are a great addition to creamy soups or to add crunch to salads.
 I think the trick is to use good quality bread- my favorite is whole-wheat sourdough.
-I prefer to make my croutons with olive oil, but sometimes use butter or ghee for a special treat.
-For extra flavor, try frying a little rosemary in the oil before adding the croutons.
+I prefer to make my croutons with olive oil, but sometimes I use butter or ghee for a special treat.

 Ann's Tips and Tricks

 If your bread is fresh, cut several ¾-inch thick slices and dry them out slightly in a 200 degree oven before cubing them.